-SERVICE DOGS BY WARREN RETRIEVERS (SDWR) is a 501 (c)(3), works with a variety of clients worldwide to help better manage their invisible disabilities with a medical service dog.
+SDWR is a 501 (c)(3) and works with a variety of clients worldwide to help better manage their invisible disabilities with a medical service dog.

 ABOUT THE PROGRAM

-Service Dogs by Warren Retrievers (SDWR) provides a customized training program with pure-breed Labrador Retrievers and Golden Retrievers to an individual that is seeking to bring a service dog into their life.
-We also use doodles on a required medical necessity which will be validated by our organization with the recipients doctor.
-SDWR retrievers are trained to detect when a diabetic or medically compromised individual is entering into an unsafe zone and are trained to alert the individual or other individuals with a noticeable alert such as a paw.
+SDWR provides a customized training program to an individual that is seeking to bring a service dog into their life.
+SDWR service dogs are trained to detect when a diabetic or medically compromised individual is entering into an unsafe zone and are trained to alert the individual or other individuals with a noticeable alert such as a paw.
 This training process is a joint effort with the trainers from SDWR and the handler of the service dog.
 It takes a level of dedication and consistent positive reinforcement to get the results desired.
-Medical alert dogs provide independence, peace of mind, and improved quality of life.
+Medical alert dogs can provide independence, peace of mind, and improved quality of life.
 SDWR believes the dogs are among one of the very important tools to support individuals with invisible disabilities such as diabetes, autism, seizure disorders, and PTSD.

 SDWR provides focused training and screening for the dogs prior to home placement.
 Following the initial training program, the dogs are matched in a home based on their behavior and personality, the family culture and environment, individual medical needs and alert methods.
 The program includes an initial three to five day family-focused in-home training session, program-based weekly training, daily education and additional visits by the trainer, in order to provide ongoing trainer support for families who have taken a medical alert dog in to their home for life-saving monitoring and support.
 We offer each of our clients a Lifetime Training Guarantee.
 This means that if your service dog experiences a loss of training or is unable to perform, both the client and dog are welcomed back to SDWR’s facilities for retraining.